Energy Storage Permitting Guidebook

 Program Goals

-Research and publish an electronic Energy Storage Permitting Guidebook that identifies best practices and guidelines for policies that encourage and facilitate battery energy storage installations
+Publish an online Energy Storage Permitting Guidebook that identifies best practices and guidelines for policies that encourage and facilitate small-scale battery energy storage installations.

 CSE's Role